ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 * Make sure PUBG is in full screen windowed

-* Just click the exe and wait a few seconds for it to load
+* run botgui.py (by double clicking it or opening cmd and runnin gpyhton botgui.py)

 * Pick your screen resolution and hit start!

 If you have any errors/problems:

-Check the Readme file included in the download or check the #faq-and-troubleshooting channel in the discord
+Check the faq file included in the download or check the #faq-and-troubleshooting channel in the discord

 # Donate